Dromaeosauroides: Discovery and naming

 In late summer 2008, ranger Jens Kofoed found a second dromaeosaurid tooth.
 This specimen (DK 559) was found in the same location, and later assigned to D. bornholmensis as well.
 Kofoed explained that the finds were surprising because people had been unsuccessfully searching for dinosaur remains in Denmark for years, and it was like finding a "needle in a haystack".
 In a press release, the second dromaeosaur tooth was also certified Danekræ by the Natural History Museum of Denmark, which compared the animal to the raptors in the film Jurassic Park, noting that the animals, unlike the film's raptors, would have been feathered.

-Since the discovery of Dromaeosauroides, evidence of more dinosaurs has been found on Bornholm.
-In 2002, a tooth thought to belong to a juvenile titanosaurian sauropod was found in the Jydegaard Formation.
-Footprints of a sauropod and a thyreophoran were reported from the Middle Jurassic Bagå Formation in 2005.
-Small dromaeosaur and indeterminate maniraptoran teeth from the Early Cretaceous Rabekke Formation were reported in 2008, and sauropod tracks were also reported from the formation that year.
-In 2011, footprints of a sauropod, a thyreophoran and a theropod were reported from the Bagå Formation.
-Lower Jurassic tracks reported form the Rønne Formation on Bornholm in 2014 are the earliest evidence of dinosaur activity in Denmark.
-A tooth from the multituberculate Sunnyodon was found in the Rabekke Formation in 2004, making it the first known Danish and Scandinavian Mesozoic mammal.
+Since the discovery of Dromaeosauroides, evidence of more dinosaurs has been found in various geological formations on Bornholm, such as additional teeth and footprints from various groups.
 In 2012, Jesper Milàn and colleagues described two coprolites (fossilised faeces) containing fish scales and bones.
 They were found in the Jydegaard Formation, the first such fossils found in Danish continental Mesozoic deposits.
 Although the producer of these faeces cannot be identified with certainty, marine turtles and dromaeosaurids such as Dromaeosauroides are the most likely candidates.